juanfranfdezGit/OxygenShop/README.md

    sass assets/css/styles.scss assets/css/styles.css
    ```
 5. Open `index.html` in your browser or use a local server extension to see real-time changes.

----

-💡 **Note:** This is a work in progress.
-Any contributions or suggestions are welcome! 🚀